ecordes-vt/docs/src/docs/apis/tutorials/cleanup-tdo.md

 You'll need to know the ID of the TDO, or recording, to operate on.
 You can get this from CMS – when you click on the media detail in CMS, the ID is the final part of the URL that appears in the browser's address bar.

-Then you can open the interactive GraphQL user interface, called GraphiQL, at https://api.veritone.com/v3/graphiql.
+Then you can open the interactive GraphQL user interface at https://api.veritone.com/v3/graphiql.

 On the left panel you can type your GraphQL query.
 A GraphQL query is like a small computer program that uses a simplified language to interact with Veritone's services.
 The UI has built-in help and auto-completion (CTRL-space) to assist.